pkp2207/leetcode-reminder/README.md

 2. Log in again to LeetCode
 3. Extract the new `LEETCODE_SESSION` and `csrftoken` values
 4. Update your GitHub repository secrets

+### Setting up Gmail App Password

+1. Go to your Google Account settings
+2. Navigate to Security → 2-Step Verification
+3. Enable 2-Step Verification if not already enabled
+4. Go to Security → App passwords
+5. Generate a new app password for "Mail"
+6. Use this 16-character password as your `SENDER_PASSWORD`

 ## Contributing